Events Privacy Notice

 This Privacy Notice (Notice) explains how Imperial College London (the College, we, our, us) processes your personal data when you attend its events (including public lectures, demonstrations, competitions, tours of the College's campus and facilities, and online events such as webinars (Event)) and your rights in relation to the personal data we hold.

-For the purposes of the EU General Data Protection Regulation 2016/679 (GDPR) and the Data Protection Act 2018, the College is the data controller of your personal data.
-The College has appointed a Data Protection Officer, who can be contacted via email at email@example.com, via telephone on 20 7594 3502 and via post at Imperial College London, Data Protection Officer, Faculty Building Level 4, London SW7 2AZ.
+For the purposes of the EU General Data Protection Regulation 2016/679 (GDPR), the UK General Data Protection Regulation and the Data Protection Act 2018, the College is the data controller of your personal data.
+The College has appointed a Data Protection Officer, who can be contacted via email at firstname.lastname@example.org, via telephone on 20 7594 3502 and via post at Imperial College London, Data Protection Officer, Faculty Building Level 4, London SW7 2AZ.

 For more information about the College's data protection policies please refer to our data protection webpage http://www.imperial.ac.uk/admin-services/legal-services-office/data-protection/.